Walton County License Hearing Guide

 If You Refused Testing

-- Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing results in a longer license suspension.
+Refusing to submit to a chemical test carries a longer license suspension under Georgia's implied consent law.
+Implied consent means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing will result in a license suspension.

 The ALR/Administrative Hearing